pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

     }

 ## Installation ##
-When the package is built, maven will use the assembly.xml file to create a zip file containing a deployable monitor.
+When the package is built, maven uses an assembly.xml file to create a zip file containing a deployable monitor.
 Unzip the package file to a location and the unzipped file creates the monitor directory, all sub-directories, scripts, configuration files and required jar files.